 The Benson/Willcox area has a variety of truck and fruit farms with U-pick options; Apple Annie's is a favorite.
 Locally, pumpkins can be picked at Buckelew Farms.
-Into gleaning?
-Check out the Sustainability group on campus or Iskashitaa Refugee Network.
+If you are interested in gleaning, you should check out the Sustainability group on campus or Iskashitaa Refugee Network.

-FOOD CO-OPS & BUYING CLUBS
+FOOD CO-OPS, BUYING CLUBS, CSAs etc.

-- 4th Avenue Food Conspiracy Co-Op: 412 N. 4th Avenue; http://www.foodconspiracy.org/ - Bountiful Baskets Food Co-Op: several area pickups; http://www.bountifulbaskets.org/ - Produce on Wheels With Out Waste (P.O.W.W.O.W.): various locations http://www.borderlandsfoodbank.org/powwow.html - .
-Tucson CSA (Community Supported Agriculture): http://www.tucsoncsa.org/
+- 4th Avenue Food Conspiracy Co-Op: 412 N. 4th Avenue - Bountiful Baskets Food Co-Op: several area pickups - The 3000 Club Market on the Move : Saturdays (8-10 in summer) 4515 E 22nd St. - Produce on Wheels With Out Waste (P.O.W.W.O.W.): various locations - .
+Tucson CSA (Community Supported Agriculture)